dpvanbalen/Recursively-finding-valid-hole-fits/README.md

 # Usage:

 Requires a fresh GHC built from source, for now.
+Once the next supported version of GHC ships and the holefitplugin interface is probably more stable, this project will move out of prototype phase

 `ghc -fno-max-valid-hole-fits -fplugin Plugin` for the most default experience.